python-pillow/grant-proposal2/README.rst

 A little over a year later on 2011-09-08, Takayuki Shimizukawa [6]_ uploaded the first Windows (win32) eggs.
 Since then, every Pillow release included Windows eggs thanks to Takayuki.
 And on 2013-02-02, the first 64-bit Windows eggs (amd64) were uploaded to PyPI by Takayuki.

 For the first 3 years, the fork focused on packaging fixes only.
-Now a Python 3 compatible pull request from Brian Crowell [7]_ has been merged, and the final stages of release preparation are underway.
+In 2013, a Python 3 compatible pull request from Brian Crowell [7]_ was merged and released as Pillow 2.0.0.

-In early 2013, Barry Warsaw created an Ubuntu Personal Package Archive and tested it with Python 3 [8]_.
-And the Fedora Project is now planning to include Pillow with their release of Fedora 19 [9]_.

-Finally, the Pillow project has promised a Python 3 compatible release of Pillow by PyCon 2013.
-Unfortunately as a volunteer, Alex Clark has been unable to allocate the time needed to properly complete the remaining critical tasks.
-Funding from the Python Software Foundation would help make it possible for him to do so [10]_.
+Shortly after the release of Pillow 2.0, Christoph Gohlke gave permission for the Pillow project to use his Unofficial Windows Binaries for Python Extension Packages.
+[8]_.

 Grant objective
 ---------------